 Dependence and variation are important subjects in risk management.
-Chapter 12 introduces volatility, correlation, and returns, as well as the properties of these three measures in the context of both normally and non-normally distributed variables closely related simulation methods, Monte Carlo simulation and bootstrapping, and outlines some of their applications.
+Chapter 12 introduces volatility, correlation, and returns, as well as the properties of these three measures in the context of both normally and non-normally distributed variables

+Simulation methods are used to value and analyze complex financial instruments and portfolios.
+Chapter 13 introduces two closely related simulation methods, Monte Carlo simulation and bootstrapping, and outlines some of their applications.
 It also explains the advantages and disadvantages of using simulations and the techniques employed to reduce Monte Carlo sampling error.